The Legend of the Eagle and the Serpent

 The Triumph of the Eagle

-After an intense battle, the eagle managed to defeat the serpent.
-As a sign of reconciliation and to restore balance, the eagle placed the serpent in a place where it could watch over the rivers and lakes without controlling them.
-As a reward for the victory, the eagle made it rain on the earth, restoring life to the rivers and fields.
+After a fierce battle, the eagle succeeded in defeating the serpent.
+As a sign of reconciliation and to restore balance, the eagle placed the serpent in a location where it could watch over the rivers and lakes without controlling them.
+As a reward for the victory, the eagle made it rain, restoring life to the rivers and fields.

 Source: “Haida Mythology” by Ronald S. Herring